Simon-Quantum/Ice-scrum-Team-Project/README.md

 I will
 1. create an aws sever free tier to request a server, since it is required to install wordpress.org.
 2. then install wordpress.org accordingly (https://developer.wordpress.org/advanced-administration/before-install/howto-install/)
+3. install wordpress to aws EC2 instance (https://docs.aws.amazon.com/codedeploy/latest/userguide/tutorials-wordpress.html)
-3. write a simple guide(as I am also a beginner) of using JPA and configurating an environment for spring boot with intellij IDEA IDE.
+4. write a simple guide(as I am also a beginner) of using JPA and configurating an environment for spring boot with intellij IDEA IDE.
-4. Set up pom.xml for project build dependencies through Maven.
+5. Set up pom.xml for project build dependencies through Maven.
-5.
+6.

 Implementation stage: